4. Scenes page

 4.4.1.
 Timeline navigation

-It’s possible to shift the timeline view back and forth by dragging the pointer in the upper area.
+The timeline view can be shifted back and forth by dragging the pointer in the upper area.
 The lower area provides a sliding bar to set the current time focus.
 The bar can be dragged along the area, or placed directly on a spot in the area, upon click.
 Furthermore, while the pointer is on the lower area, the user can zoom with the mouse wheel or with the specific slider to increase or decrease the displayed time span.

 ../_images/4-27.png